ConnBots/CDStory/README.md

 Welcome to CDStory, a fun action pased game that runs right in your Command Prompt!

-To Start, download the package by going to the code download.
+To Start, download the package by going to the code releases.

-Second, Unzip the file and navigate to the file in your command prompt.
+Second, Unzip the file and navigate to the python file. (main.py)

-Third, When in the correct file, run **python main.py**

-Then you should be good to go!
+Third, Just click on the main.py file, It will then open the application in pythons command prompt.

 **NOTICE: You need Python to run this application.**